Post-MCO Covid-19 Safety Policy

 - At break times, toilets will be monitored to ensure no overcrowding

-- Everyone must wash their hands after using the toilet
+- Everyone must wash their hands with soap after using the toilet

 22. Breaks and Lunch

 - EYFS will have a rolling break time within the EYFS area

 - EYFS will have staggered lunch in the EYFS area

 - The school canteen will provide pre-packed meals through advance ordering

 - If not using the canteen, staff and students must bring food from home in the morning.
 Parents are not allowed to bring food to the school during the day.
 Sharing of food for Birthdays etc. is not allowed

 - Primary & Secondary breaks will be modified to allow for physical distancing